yoshw/ulamspiral/README.md

 optional.
 If both bounds are supplied, UPPER must be strictly greater than LOWER.

-Alternatively, `import ulamspiral` to access its functions.
+Alternatively, `import ulamspiral` within a Python module to access its functions.

 ## License